-Honduras is one of the most violent nations in the world, serves as a key transit point for drug trafficking, and has more gang members than all other Central American countries combined.
-In response to security challenges in Honduras and across the region, the U.S. and the governments of Central America have joined together to improve citizen security and the rule of law, through the Central America Regional Security Initiative (CARSI).
+Honduras, one of the most violent nations in the world, serves as a key transit point for drug trafficking and has more gang members than all other Central American countries combined.
+In response to security challenges in Honduras and across the region, the U.S. and the governments of Central America have joined together to improve citizen security and rule of law, through the Central America Regional Security Initiative (CARSI).
 USAID’s social prevention and rule of law programs help address the serious citizen security threat from narco-trafficking and gang violence.
-USAID has committed more than $130 million to security efforts over the last five years to work with municipalities; community police; at risk youth; and criminal courts.
+USAID has committed more than $130 million to security efforts over the last five years to work with municipalities, community police, at risk youth, and criminal courts.

-Having recently emerged from its worst political crisis in 25 years, Honduran democracy and governance are very weak – as evidenced by the large number of citizens who lack confidence in their institutions.
+Having recently emerged from its worst political crisis in 25 years, Honduran democracy and governance are very weak and a large number of citizens lack confidence in their institutions.
 USAID strengthens democratic institutions, rule of law, and citizen participation in local and national government.
 Programs broaden the participation of traditionally marginalized groups and reinforce support for democracy and civilian rule.

 Although Honduras has made great gains in improving the health of the population in recent years, fertility, maternal and infant mortality, and malnutrition rates remain high, especially in rural areas.
 In addition, HIV disproportionately affects high-risk groups with prevalence rates ranging from 4 to 10 percent.
 USAID’s health program works with the Honduran Government and local organizations to address the wide-ranging needs of its people.